bruno-strandberg/MONA/README.md

 2. Effective mass
 -----------------
 *Effective mass* is required to predict the number of *selected* neutrino events in the detector in some time period.
 Typically, *selected* is defined as the events that would pass the trigger and simple atmospheric muon rejection cuts and end up in the ECAP PID output tree.
 The class `common_software/EffMass.h/C` provides a class that performs effective mass calculations, given an input file with histograms for *selected* (ECAP PID events) and *generated* (gSeaGen) events.
 The applications in `apps/effective_mass` can be used to create such a file, see `apps/effective_mass/README.md` for more info.
+When event-by-event detector response `EvtResponse` is used (approx 10-times slower than binned `DetResponse`) to desribe the detector response, the effective mass file is not required and `EffMass::DUMMYFILE` can be provided as argument to `FitUtil`.

 3. Bjorken-y distributions
 ---------------------------
 To distribute expectation values for *selected* events in bjorken-y (in addition to the conventional energy and cos-theta), knowledge of a 2D neutrino energy vs bjorken-y distribution is required.
 Such distributions can be generated from gSeaGen data, the applications in `apps/bjorkeny_dists` create such distributions, see `apps/bjorkeny_dists/README.md` for more info.
 Note that one such distribution file was generated from gSeaGen v4r1 data and comes with the repo.
 If significant updates are expected to the cross-section calculation in gSeaGen (this depends on the underlying GENIE version), the `apps/bjorkeny_dists` programs should be run again to update the distribution file `data/cross_sections_gSeaGen_v4r1/by_dists.root`.
 Otherwise, the existing file can be used.
-The `by_dists.root` file is used by `common_software/NuXsec.h/C` class.
+The `by_dists.root` file is used by `common_software/NuXsec.h/C` class. **This is not required, if only 1 bjorken-y bin is used, or when `EvtResponse` is used, or when no signifcant changes have occurred in xsec calculation**

 Pre-processed MC productions
 =============================